Welcome to our success stories page! Here you will find success stories about clients, volunteers and staff.

 Every morning, clients begin to line up two hours before SEARCH opens its doors at 7:30 a.m.
 Breakfast is served in a bright clean room where the tables are covered with green tablecloths and seat four people.
 The look, deliberately, is more country café than the usual institutional setting.
 The arrangement is less crowded and designed to foster dignity and self-worth.

+Clients often arrive weary from their night on the streets, where discomfort, anxiety and vigilance make rest difficult, if not impossible.
 Many are scared at night.
 Things get stolen- anything of value.
 They are targets, so they stay awake.

 They are grateful, physically and spiritually, for this safe haven where they are treated with dignity.